Blueberry Tart Limousin

 The simplicity of this blueberry tart recipe

-The pâte sablée base is the right choice for this blueberry tart recipe easy because its crumbly, sandy texture provides a contrast to the soft, collapsed berries above it.
-Shortcrust pastry is firmer and less rich.
-Puff pastry would be too flaky and too dramatic for a filling this simple.
-Pâte sablée crumbles cleanly when you cut it and holds its shape long enough to get from plate to mouth, which is all it needs to do.
+The pâte sablée base is the right choice here because its crumbly, sandy texture gives you a contrast with the soft collapsed berries on top.
+Shortcrust is firmer and less rich and puff pastry would be too complicated for a filling this simple.

 Leave your thoughts